 —Designed in part by Sam Rauschenfels '14

-Speed reading registration begins early in the term, to give those enrolled the chance to apply what they learn from the start of the term.
-If you are interested, please review the following information and click here for the registration form.
+Speed reading registration begins early in the fall term, to give those enrolled the chance to apply what they learn from the start of the term.
+Registration will open September 15th online here.

 Students will learn the basics of wine appreciation using the nine essences of wine tasting.
 Participants will be exposed to a broad spectrum of wine through variety, type and location.
 Students will learn tips on how to order and buy, as well as standard wine etiquette and pairing.
 Each participant is asked to prepare a question to present to the class.
 Must be 21 or older to enroll.
 ID required at first class.
 First class is MANDATORY.